JayhabStudios/SMB-ReTuned/README.md

 FJ

 Note: The names shown here are what each member has chosen to go by, and therefore may not be reflective of their actual usernames.
 ## Special Thanks
 JoeMama -- for making Super Mario Bros.
 Remastered
-amer, Blindspuut, LeviR.star & HDTV -- for composing the SMB1R OST
+amer, HDTV, Blindspuut & LeviR.star -- for composing the SMB1R soundtrack
-...and the members of the SMB1R Discord server
+MadioTime -- for helping with the Pipe Cutscene tracks

+*and...*
+KappiKoopa
+Static Yeen
+johued1
+Smoke-le-Bloke
+carlo
+Borked Emerald
+Lood
+SkyanUltra
+katherinecode
+Sam
+crab
+Cherri Berri
+Gobbles the Learnosaurus
+bunness
+SabakiSabaku
+Aquacycle
+Pedr01gb
+DatFunkyOne
+and many others! ...for showing their devotion to and appreciation for this project